ontio/documentation/docs/pages/doc_en/ontrpcapi_en.md

 }
 ```

-#### 14. getmempooltxstate
+#### 13. getmempooltxstate

-Query the transaction status in the memory pool.
+Query the transaction state in the memory pool.

 #### Parameter instruction